DisnakeDev/disnake/docs/api.rst

     :param event: The guild scheduled event that was created or deleted.
     :type event: :class:`GuildScheduledEvent`

-.. function:: on_guild_scheduled_event_update(before, after)

-    Called when a guild scheduled event is updated.
-    The guild must have existed in the :attr:`Client.guilds` cache.

-    This requires :attr:`Intents.guild_scheduled_events` to be enabled.

-    .. versionadded:: 2.3

-    :param before: The guild scheduled event before the update.
-    :type before: :class:`GuildScheduledEvent`
-    :param after: The guild scheduled event after the update.
-    :type after: :class:`GuildScheduledEvent`

 .. function:: on_guild_scheduled_event_subscribe(event, user)
               on_guild_scheduled_event_unsubscribe(event, user)